Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/EtherChannel/EtherChannel Lab.md

 ![Topology](Images/Topology.png)

 Lets display from SW1 what happens in a normal topology where 2 uplinks are connected to the Core.
-We will go to the SW1 switch and review the STP topology.

 ![SW1-STP-BLK](Images/SW1-STP-BLK.png)

-As we can see there are 2 links one is a root port and in a forwarding state to the core.
-The other is an alternate port and in a blocking state so only a single link is available.
-Lets configure Etherchannel 3 ways on each access switch to display what Etherchannel does.
+As we can see there are 2 links, one is a root port in a forwarding state to the core, the other is an alternate port in a blocking state so only a single link is available.
+Lets configure Etherchannels 3 ways on each access switch to display what Etherchannel does.

 # Unconditionally ON

-Lets start with SW1 we are going to configure both ports into a port channel and there will be no negotation protocol over the etherchannel it is considered Unconditionally ON.
+Lets start with SW1 we are going to configure both ports into a port channel and there will be no negotation protocol over the etherchannel, it is considered Unconditionally ON.

 Create port Channel: